SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 --------------------

 The :kbd:`paths` section of the run description file is a collection of directory paths that :program:`salishsea` uses to find files in other repos that it needs.
-The paths may be either absolute or relative.

 :kbd:`NEMO-code-config`
   The path to the :file:`CONFIG/` directory in the :kbd:`NEMO-3.6` code tree (typically a version control system clone/checkout) where the NEMO where the configuration files for the run are to be found;
-  e.g. :file:`NEMO-3.6/CONFIG/`.
+  e.g. :file:`$HOME/MEOPAR/NEMO-3.6-code/CONFIG/`.
+  An absolute path is required because the path is used in both the current directory and the temporary run directory created in the :kbd:`runs directory`.
+  You can use :kbd:`~` or :kbd:`$HOME` in the path, if you wish.

 :kbd:`XIOS`
   The path to the :ref:`XIOS-repo` clone where the XIOS executable for the run is to be found.
+  The paths may be either absolute or relative.

 :kbd:`forcing`
   The path to the :ref:`NEMO-forcing-repo` clone where the netCDF files for the grid coordinates,